SGDInstitute/apollo/content/collections/pages/mblgtacc/hosting.md

         content:
           -
             type: text
-            text: '['
-          -
-            type: text
             marks:
               -
-                type: bold
-              -
-                type: italic
-            text: 'LEAD TEXT STYLE'
-          -
-            type: text
+                type: lead
-            text: '] Hosting the Midwest Bisexual Lesbian Gay Transgender Asexual College Conference (MBLGTACC) is a rewarding adventure presented to one group of student leaders in the Midwest each year, and you could be next.
+            text: 'Hosting the Midwest Bisexual Lesbian Gay Transgender Asexual College Conference (MBLGTACC) is a rewarding adventure presented to one group of student leaders in the Midwest each year, and you could be next.
 Your journey begins here.'
       -
         type: heading
         attrs: